jcapers/graphql-books/README.md

 Simple bit of NodeJS + React learning/playing around with GraphQL.

-Basically a CRUD app for books and authors.
+Basically an app that can add books/authors, and view those some basic details using GraphQL.
 Not a pretty app, but the goal was to learn GraphQL!

 Database under the hood uses MongoDB Atlas.
 See `.env.template` for required env variables.